DShirk/mb-docs/docs/Specifications/initiative.md

 ### Epic 1:

-The ability to assemble tables with information from our graph database.
+The ability to assemble tables from legal conclusions and their supporting information.

 ### Epic 2: